JoomiK/JoomiK.github.io/_posts/2017-1-3-metropolis.md

 title: Metropolis (MCMC) sampling
 ---

-Code examples and annotations to explain the intuition behind how the Metropolis sampling (MCMC) algorithm works.
+Code examples and annotations to explain the intuition behind the Metropolis sampling (MCMC) algorithm.

 ### Metropolis Sampling